What to do after a hit-and-run in Connecticut

 5 things to do after a hit-and-run in Connecticut

 Being the victim of a hit-and-run can be stressful, so knowing how to respond before the incident happens may help you feel more in control.
 Below are five steps you could consider taking if you’ve been involved in a Connecticut hit-and-run.

 - If anyone is hurt, call 911: The first thing you should do after a hit-and-run is make sure everyone is safe and injury-free.
-If need be, call 911 and tell the dispatcher you need an ambulance.
+If need be, call 911 for medical attention.

 - File a police report: If you’ve already called for medical assistance, the police may also be on their way.
-However, even if there are no injuries, calling the police and filing a report can be helpful to record details and may allow law enforcement to track down the at-fault party.
+However, even if there are no injuries, calling the police and filing a report may help law enforcement track down the at-fault party.

 - Take pictures: When you and your car are safely removed from traffic, take pictures of any damage your car sustained from the accident.
 Photos can be helpful during an insurance claim.

 - File a claim with your auto insurance provider: If you want to file a claim on your own insurance for the damage or medical expenses caused in the hit-and-run, you’ll need to contact your insurance company.
-You can often file a claim by phone, online or in a mobile app.
+Your insurer may ask for any evidence you have as well as the police report from the incident.

 Will insurance cover a hit-and-run?

 While actual hit-and-run insurance does not exist, there are types of coverage that may help you in the event of a hit-and-run.